 - A. Project Title - B. Focus: What is your Driving Question?
 How will this guide your learning?
+In what way does this driving question connect to your career goals, and if it does not, then what made you select this focus?
 What are you trying to prove, discover, or create?
-What are the essential questions (EQs) you must answer in order to complete your project?? - C. Product: Give a clear detailed description of your product.
+What are the essential questions (EQs) you must answer in order to complete your project? - C. Product: Give a clear detailed description of your product.
 How will this product demonstrate your learning? - D. Timeline: How long do you believe you will need in order to complete your project?
-What steps will you need to take to accomplish your goals and complete your product by March 4, 2022?
+What steps will you need to take to accomplish your goals and complete your product by the deadline?
+Your timeline should include tentative goals for each month.